Napoli, New York: Demographics

 There were 376 households, out of which 36.2% had children under the age of 18 living with them, 68.1% were married couples living together, 5.9% had a female householder with no husband present, and 22.1% were non-families.
 17.6% of all households were made up of individuals, and 5.3% had someone living alone who was 65 years of age or older.
 The average household size was 3.06 and the average family size was 3.43.

 In the town, the population was spread out, with 32.3% under the age of 18, 7.0% from 18 to 24, 26.3% from 25 to 44, 23.7% from 45 to 64, and 10.7% who were 65 years of age or older.
 The median age was 35 years.
 For every 100 females, there were 106.2 males.
 For every 100 females age 18 and over, there were 109.9 males.

 The median income for a household in the town was $33,839, and the median income for a family was $37,692.
 Males had a median income of $26,411 versus $23,036 for females.
 The per capita income for the town was $13,077.
 About 9.3% of families and 20.1% of the population were below the poverty line, including 32.1% of those under age 18 and 9.5% of those age 65 or over.

 Attractions

 Napoli, like much of western Cattaraugus County, has a sizable Amish community, particularly to the north and west of the hamlet of Napoli.
 The presence of the Amish and their corresponding large families and high birth rates has ensured that Napoli is one of the few communities in the region that has consistently risen in population since the late 20th century.

-Despite a comparable population to other towns and villages in the area, Napoli has a relatively small number of businesses and attractions, with most town residents going to Little Valley or Randolph for their needs.
+Despite a comparable population to other towns and villages in the area, Napoli has a relatively small number of businesses and attractions other than those operated from the Amish farms, with most town residents going to Little Valley or Randolph for their needs.
 The only church in Napoli is a United Methodist Church in the hamlet.

+Public school residents attend either Randolph Central School or Cattaraugus-Little Valley Central School.
+The Amish operate a small one-room elementary school on Hoxie Hill in the western part of town.